garylirocks/quickrefs/azure-sql-db.markdown

     - SQL on VM, a whole key chain: Service Master Key (SQL Server Instance level) -> Database Master Key (`master` db level) -> certificate in `master` -> DEK (Database Encryption Key)
 - Cannot be used to encrypt system databases, such as `master`, which contains objects that are needed to perform the TDE operations on the user databases.

-### Dynamic data masking

-- A presentation layer feature
-- Data in the database is not changed, admins can always view the unmasked data
-- You set data masking policy on **columns** (such as Social security number)

 ### Always Encrypted

 - Protect sensitive data stored in specific database **columns**